 Dr. Brown has practiced audiology since 1983, working the first eight years as an industrial audiologist in a steel mill and nuclear shipyard.
 She specializes in comprehensive adult and pediatric evaluations, hearing systems and rehabilitation, balance testing and rehabilitation, and concussion evaluation and management.
-Her volunteer work has included service on the executive board of the Dove Center, which helps individuals affected by domestic violence or sexual assault, and she currently serves on the board of trustees of Project Healing Waters Fly Fishing, which helps wounded veterans and active duty military personnel.
+Her volunteer work has included service on the executive board of the Dove Center, which helps individuals affected by domestic violence or sexual assault, and the board of trustees of Project Healing Waters Fly Fishing, which helps wounded veterans and active duty military personnel.
 She also serves on her church’s finance committee.

-She lives in Oakland, Maryland, with her husband, Harold Harsh Jr., a fly-fishing guide, and their cat and dog.
+She lives in Oakland, Maryland, with her husband, Harold Harsh Jr., a retired fly-fishing guide, and their cat and dog.
 When not in the office, Dr. Brown enjoys traveling, hiking, reading, fly-fishing, and gardening but has little time to do any of it!